-* Phenotypic analysis of different macrophage populations during the development of the systemic inflammatory response.
+* Phenotypic changes of the different macrophage populations during the development of pathological processes.

-Macrophages can be activated by different mechanisms triggering several physiological processes (defense, repair, inactivation).
-During the systemic inflammatory processes, macrophage populations (peritoneal, hepatic, and alveolar) combine different degrees on inflammatory phenotypes, thus indicating that the signaling among these cells is regulated by a wide range of mediators (TNFa;, IL-4, IL13, IL-10, PAP).
-At present, we are designing strategies to modulate the activation mechanism of some of these populations in order to prevent or minimize the progression of inflammation in different affected organs.
+In the presence of various microenvironmental signals, macrophages launch different functional programs that result in physiological processes (defense, repair, inactivation).
+During inflammatory processes, macrophage populations (peritoneal, hepatic and pulmonary) present different inflammatory / regulatory phenotypes.
+This indicates that the signaling between these cell types is regulated by a wide range of mediators that can also play different roles depending on the specific pathology.
+We currently intend to characterize the changes experienced by macrophages, designing strategies that allow us to modulate the activation mechanism of some of these populations in order to control the progression of inflammation or repair in the different affected organs.

-* Oxidized fatty acids in the control of inflammation.
+* Role of exosomes in the progression and control of inflammation.